yeyebbc/MeeGo-Adaptive-Icon-Shape-Magisk-Module/readme.md

 > This should boot your phone into safe mode.
 > &nbsp;

+## Credit

+- Nokia Design Team
-Based on CoolAPK user @天伞桜’s work.
+- CoolAPK user @天伞桜’s original module on which this module is based